johnbayko/hicp/docs/hicp.rst

     Conversely, if this component overlaps with an existing component, that component must be truncated in the same way.

-      Q. I'm not sure that looks good.
+      Q: I'm not sure that looks good.

-      A. To make it look good, the components shouldn't overlap in the first place.
+      A: To make it look good, the components shouldn't overlap in the first place.
 This is just to handle the situation if they do.
 These rules ensure that the components are truncated the same way no matter which order they are added, while still being functional.